4reall/admin_panel_react_redux_ts/README.md

 # Getting started

-This project uses JSON-server for loading and store data, therefore it's anavailable at gh-pages.
-So if you want to start the project clone repository and run npm start
+This project uses JSON-server for loading and storing data; therefore it's unavailable at gh-pages.
+So if you want to start the project, clone the repository and run npm start

 ## Stack of technologies used in the project:
 1. HTML